REN TV: "The pure juice of TV airtime" (2006—2007)

+Programming during this phase

-The new executives continued to pursue the same programming policy as at the end of the last TV season, launching a number of entertainment programs. and TV series, among them "Gogol Street", "For fun", "Zadov in Reality", "Scheme of laughter", "Three from above" and "Brothers in different ways".
-They also did not leave aside the production of documentary, journalistic and informational projects - as part of the documentary lines on the TV channel, tapes about the murder of Novaya Gazeta journalist Anna Politkovskaya were released., about the case of Private Sychev and other cases of hazing in the Russian army, miners, and also about the events in Chechnya and the anniversary of the Beslan tragedy..
-But at the same time, films and programs on secular and "yellow" topics related to scandals and the daily lives of personalities from the world of show business began to appear more and more frequently in the documentary broadcast on REN TV. or with biographies of famous people who have passed away., as well as revealing documentaries and films more loyal to the pro-government point of view (like "Beyond Polonium" about the poisoning of Alexander Litvinenko, which was shown in January 2007).
+The new executives continued to pursue the same programming policy as at the end of the last TV season (2005-2006), launching a number of entertainment programs. and TV series, among them Gogol Street, For Fun, Zadov in Reality, Scheme of Laughter, Three From Above and Brothers in Different Ways.
+They also did not leave aside the production of documentaries, as well as news and current affairs programming - as part of the channel's line of documentaries, tapes about the murder of Novaya Gazeta journalist Anna Politkovskaya the case of Private Sychev and other cases of hazing in the Russian army were released, miners, and also about the events in Chechnya and the anniversary of the Beslan tragedy.
+But at the same time, films and programs on secular and "yellow" topics related to scandals and the daily lives of personalities from the world of show business began to appear more and more frequently in its documentary slot, or with biographies of famous people who had passed away, as well as revealing documentaries and films more loyal to the pro-government point of view (like Beyond Polonium about the poisoning of Alexander Litvinenko, which was shown in January 2007).

-As of the end of 2006, almost none of the new entertainment projects of the TV channel showed high audience interest., Television critics in their publications began to point out that REN TV, which once had an individual face and style, gradually began to turn into an analogue of purely entertainment TV channels like TNT or CTC since the mid-2000s.
-After that, from January 2007, REN TV began to gradually return to more serious programming content..
-An evening line of documentaries and nonfiction films appeared at 22:00: "Private stories", "Extraordinary stories", "Secret Stories", "Detective Stories", "High-profile case" (previously aired separately) and "Fantastic Stories".
-A Russian TV series was broadcast from Monday to Thursday at 20:00, a movie on Friday and Saturday, and a foreign TV series ("4400", "Supernatural" and "Escape") on Sunday.
-At 21:00 from Monday to Thursday, the TV series "Soldiers" was invariably released, which for several years was the leader in rating and share. among both Russian and foreign television series broadcast by the channel at that time.
-Friday evenings and weekends were almost entirely devoted to entertaining and humorous projects., as well as sports programs and broadcasts.
-Among them: "Blah blah show", "Eyewitness" (later divided into two parts — "Eyewitness: the most shocking" and "Eyewitness: the funniest"), «Sports stars», "Advertising bummer», concerts by Mikhail Zadornov, the sketch show "Distant Relatives", "Retromania" and the highly popular "Adult Session" (showing erotic films, including little-known softcore tapes., for some time it was accompanied by thematic inserts with Andrey Bilzho).
-Other most popular projects of the TV channel at the end of the season were the culinary and entertainment show "Dinner Party", "Evening with Tigran Keosayan", the court show "Hour of Trial" with Pavel Astakhov and Mikhail Grushevsky's talk show "Babi Riot".
+As of the end of 2006, almost none of the new entertainment programs showed high audience interest, Television critics in their publications began to point out that REN TV, which once had an individual face and style, gradually began to turn into an analog of like-minded entertainment networks like TNT or STS since the mid-2000s.
+After that, from January 2007, REN TV began to gradually return to a more serious line of programming.
+An evening line of documentaries and nonfiction films appeared at 22:00: Private Stories, Extraordinary Stories, Secret Stories, Detective Stories, High-Profile Case (previously aired separately) and Fantastic Stories.
+A Russian TV series was broadcast from Monday to Thursday at 20:00, a movie on Friday and Saturday, and a foreign TV series (The 4400, Supernatural and Escape) on Sunday.
+At 21:00 from Monday to Thursday, the TV series Soldiers was shown, which for several years was the leader in rating and share, among both Russian and foreign television series broadcast by the channel at that time.
+Friday evenings and weekends were almost entirely devoted to entertainment and comedy, as well as sports programs and broadcasts.
+Among them was Blah Blah Show Eyewitness (later divided into two parts: Eyewitness: the Most Shocking and Eyewitness: the Funniest); Sports Stars, Advertising Bummer, concerts by Mikhail Zadornov, the sketch show Distant Relatives, "Retromania" and the highly popular Adult Session (showing erotic films, including little-known softcore productions, for some time it was accompanied by thematic inserts with Andrey Bilzho).
+Other popular shows that appeared at the end of the season were the culinary and entertainment show Dinner Party, An Evening with Tigran Keosayan, the court show Hour of Trial with Pavel Astakhov and Mikhail Grushevsky's talk show Babi Riot.